dasumner/agdatacommons/infrastructure_installation.md

 `az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"`

-Your appId, password, sp_name, and tenant are returned.
-Make a note of the appId and password.
+Your appId, password, sp_name, and tenantId are returned. **Make a note of the appId and password** as these cannot be recovered after this point.

-4. Save these values in a shell script to the console storage:
+4. Save these values in a shell script:

 ```
 #!/bin/sh